jxtngx/NeMo-lab/README.md

 # System Requirements

-- A Linux distro
-- CUDA compatible device (GPU) with at least 16GB of VRAM (e.g. a T4 (Colab), or RTX 3090).
+- a CUDA compatible OS and device (GPU) with at least 16GB of VRAM (e.g. a T4 (Colab), or RTX 3090).
 - [Docker](https://docs.docker.com/)

 # User Account Requirements